SrivathsaKM/fav-npm-package/README.md

 # Packages used:

-> * Client: React, Material UI, React-router-dom, Axios
+> * Client: React, Material UI, React-router-dom, Axios, Sass
 > * Server: Express, cors, mongoose, Axios, dotenv

 # To Run on your Local: